-Around this core he has followed his interests in various directions, including prison and institutional architecture and design, Islamic criminal law, the peace process in Ireland, law and poverty and research design and methodology.
-In 2013 he published the fourth in his multi-volume history of punishment, Irish Political Prisoners, 1920 -1962 and also (with Anna Bryson) The Routledge Guide to Interviewing.
-He has contributed to major British and US newspapers, broadcasts regularly and has also in pamphlet and essay contributed to policy debates.
+Around this core he has followed his interests in various other directions, including prison and institutional architecture and design, Islamic criminal law, law and poverty and research design and methodology.
+In 2021 he published the fifth in his multi-volume penal history, Irish Political Prisoners, 1960 – 2000: Braiding Rage and Sorrow.
+Seán has contributed to major British and US newspapers, is an experienced broadcaster and in pamphlet and essay from time to time contributes to current policy debates.

 He has collaborated with colleagues at various points in publishing several collections of essays, including The Use of Punishment (Willan, 2003: substantially funded by the H.F Guggenheim Foundation) and “Engels and Fenianism: Reflections upon Alchemy”, (Marx-Engels Yearbook 2011, Berlin, Marx-Engels-Gesamtausgabe).

-Drawing on research skills developed over many years and across several projects, and with Anna Bryson as co-author, Seán McConville has recently published The Routledge Guide to Interviewing.
+Drawing on research skills developed over many years and across several projects, and with Anna Bryson as co-author, Seán McConville has published The Routledge Guide to Interviewing.